toumorokoshi/sprinter/docs/source/internals.rst

 Sprinter Internals
 ==================

-This page discusses what constitutes a sprinter environment.
+This page discusses the internals of a sprinter environment.
+Specifically, the building blocks that constitutes a sprinter environment.

 Environment activation/deactivation
 ===================================